 On the other hand, Systematic Investment Plans (SIPs) build a smart investment approach for investors, where they plan and regularise payments into a mutual fund scheme.
 However, this also exposes them to considerable risk.

-We discuss the advantages and disadvantages of both and how you can decide which one is better suited for you.
+We discuss the advantages and disadvantages of both and how you can decide SIP or FD which is better suited for you.

 SIP is a systematic method of investing that accepts regular payments of a predetermined amount into a mutual fund scheme.
 This facility cultivates a habit of disciplined investing in investors and allows them to build wealth over longer periods.